winkerVSbecks/winkerVSbecks/README.md

 ### Hello, I'm Varun 👋🏽

 I'm a developer with a strong focus on design, interactivity and animation.
-With a background in engineering and creative coding, I specializes in component-driven development, design systems and computational design.
+With a background in engineering and creative coding, I specialize in component-driven development, design systems and computational design.
 Originally from New Delhi, I currently live in Toronto and am a DX Engineer at [Chromatic](https://www.chromatic.com).
 In my spare time, I like to experiment with generative art, making triangles and other playful experiences for the web.

 - 😄 Pronouns: he/him
 - 🌏 Website: https://varun.ca